GWS-mbH/shopware-api-client/README.md

 The file may look confusing at first, but you can search for Endpoint-Name + JsonApi (Example: class CustomerJsonApi) to get all returned fields + relationships class as an overview over the available Relations.
-However, the Models will need some Modifications.
+However, the Models will need some modifications.
 But it's a good start.

 Not all fields returned by the API are writeable and the API will throw an error when you try to set it.
 So this fields must have an `exclude=True` in their definition.
 To find out which fields need to be excluded check the Shopware